pablosanjose/Quantica.jl/docs/src/manual.md

 ### ParametricHamiltonian

-If we use a `ParametricModel` we will obtain a `ParametricHamiltonian` which is another subtype of the `AbstractHamiltonian` type
+If we use a `ParametricModel` instead of a simple `TightBindingModel` we will obtain a `ParametricHamiltonian` instead of a simple `Hamiltonian`, both of which are subtypes of the `AbstractHamiltonian` type
 ```jldoctest
 julia> model_param = @hopping((; t = 2.7) -> t*I);